-Schedule K‑1 (Form 1041) is issued by an estate or trust to report a beneficiary’s share of income, deductions, credits, and other tax items for the tax year.
+Schedule K-1 (Form 1041) reports a beneficiary’s share of income, deductions, credits, and other tax items from an estate or trust.
+Schedule K-1 (Form 1041) is a tax form issued by an estate or trust that reports a beneficiary’s share of income, deductions, credits, and other tax items for the year

 Estates and trusts are separate tax entities.
 When income is distributed, it is generally taxable to the beneficiary, not to the estate or trust.